quicwg/base-drafts/draft-ietf-quic-qpack.md

-An encoder MUST ensure that a header block which references a dynamic table entry is not received by the decoder after the referenced entry has already been evicted, and MUST ensure that the decoder will not suffer head-of-line blocking if the decoder has not opted to receive vulnerable references.
-Even if the decoder is willing to process blocking references, the encoder might choose to avoid them in certain cases.
+An encoder MUST ensure that a header block which references a dynamic table entry is not received by the decoder after the referenced entry has already been evicted.
+An encoder also respects the limit set by the decoder on the number of streams that are allowed to become blocked.
+Even if the decoder is willing to tolerate blocked streams, the encoder might choose to avoid them in certain cases.

 In order to enable this, the encoder will need to track outstanding (unacknowledged) header blocks and table updates using feedback received from